 Saturday on the lads weekend away and it was the day for the long walk.
 This year it promised to be more of a “tall” walk rather than a long one, but whatever.
-We always do one day where we just do a long walk – it gives the two owners of the flash cars the opportunity to not drive for a whole day.
+We always do one day where we just do a long walk.
+It gives the two owners of the flash cars the opportunity to not drive for a whole day.
 We were staying in Great Langdale, so were ideally placed for some excellent walking.

 We’d toyed with the idea of having a go at Scafell Pike but the lay of the land meant that it was about 11 miles in each direction from where we were staying.
-That felt a bit too far for a day in November, especially given that we’d be needing some breakfast beforehand, and there’s no way we were getting up early enough to have breakfast before daylight anyway.
+That felt a bit too far for a day in November, especially given that we’d be needing some breakfast beforehand.
+There’s no way we were getting up early enough to have breakfast before daylight anyway.

 I managed to dash out before breakfast to check on the weather and take a couple of photos.
 What a beautiful spot we’d chosen.

-Anyway, when you’re a group of fifty-something males it’s fairly normal for most things to be downhill, or at least on the level, so it was a bit of a shocker to come out of the hotel and look upwards at the main task for the day.
+Anyway, when you’re a group of fifty-something males it’s fairly normal for most things to be downhill.
+Or at least on the level.
+So it was a bit of a shocker to come out of the hotel and look upwards at the main task for the day.
 I’d done it before, so I knew what was coming, but the other three hadn’t.
-Due to my currently rather portly disposition the other three were therefore finding it much easier up the first stretch of mountain than I was.
+My currently rather portly disposition meant the other three were finding it easier up the first stretch than I was.
 Still, it was a nice day, so bum to them.
 The climb up to Stickle Tarn starts off steep but well paved, and then closer to the top degenerates into a scramble over rocks with no obvious path aside from the stream of other people.
 Even in November there were quite a few other people on the way up.

 From Pavey Ark we hacked our way across in the direction of Harrison Stickle to get a different view of the valley, and then headed back away from the cliffs towards Thunacar Knott and to the back of Pavey Ark, where we decided it was about time for lunch.
-The hotel does packed lunches for walkers, so we’d availed ourselves of those before setting off, and found ourselves nestling into a small hollow to get out of the wind while we sat and ate.
-It was a truly beautiful day up there and the small hollow meant it was pretty much warm enough to de-coat whilst eating.
+The hotel does packed lunches for walkers, so we’d availed ourselves of those before setting off.
+We found a small hollow to nestle into and get out of the wind while we sat and ate.
+It was a beautiful day up there and the hollow meant it was warm enough to de-coat whilst eating.

 After lunch, the next obvious target was to climb up to High Raise – a particularly un-mountainous mountain that’s basically a gentle upslope from where we were sitting.
 It is the highest point above Great Langdale in this area though, and the views were impressive in all directions.
 The centre of the Lake District is one big, extended plateau, of which High Raise is a part.
-Several periods of glaciation resulted in all the deep valleys and residual lakes, but if you can get above the level of glaciation, like you can at High Raise, you can tell what the landscape maybe used to be like prior to the glaciers.
+Several periods of glaciation resulted in all the deep valleys and residual lakes.
+But if you can get above the level of glaciation, like you can at High Raise, you can tell what the landscape maybe used to be like prior to the glaciers.

-From High Raise we decided it was starting to get a bit late so we started to head in the general direction of home.
-This meant hacking over some pretty flat moorland to Sergeant Man and then descending a fairly steep and not very obvious path back down to the side of the tarn, and then back down the way we’d come up.
-By the time we got back we’d walked 12.81km in a little under five and a half hours, which might not sound like a big distance, but quite a lot of it was either steeply uphill or steeply downhill, so it was much harder than one might think.
+From High Raise we decided it was getting a bit late so we started to head down again.
+This meant hacking over some pretty flat moorland to Sergeant Man and then descending a fairly steep and not very obvious path back down to the side of the Stickle Tarn, and then back down into Langdale the way we’d come up.
+By the time we got back we’d walked 12.81km in a little under five and a half hours.
+That might not sound like a big distance, but quite a lot of it was either steeply uphill or downhill.
+So it was much harder than one might think.

 We finished the day off in the way we usually do on these trips – by eating too much, drinking some beer, and playing board games ( Or in my case, bored games.
 I’m not a great fan ).
-There was a bit of a crowd in the hotel bar when we got down off the mountain, but by the time it had been dark for an hour pretty much everyone else had left, leaving only the hotel residents, very few of whom were spending their evening in the bar.
+There was a bit of a crowd in the hotel bar when we got down off the mountain, but by the time it had been dark for an hour pretty much everyone else had left.
+This left only the hotel residents, very few of whom were spending their evening in the bar.